Waverly Hills, 9-0-2-1-D'oh

 "Waverly Hills, 9-0-2-1-D'oh", or "Waverly Hills 9-0-2-1-(Annoyed Grunt)", is the nineteenth episode of the twentieth season of the American animated television series The Simpsons.
 Parodying the 2007 film No Country for Old Men, the episode first aired on the Fox network in the United States on May 3, 2009.
 The episode was written by J. Stewart Burns and directed by Mike Frank Polcino.

 In this episode, Homer and Marge transfer Bart and Lisa to a better school due to the poor rating of Springfield Elementary.
-Homer rents an apartment in the neighborhood to establish residency while Lisa has trouble making friends at the new school until Bart helps.
-Elliot Page, then known as Ellen Page, guest starred as Alaska Nebraska, and Maurice LaMarche guest starred as the Inspector.
+Homer rents an apartment in the new school's neighbourhood to fulfil the school's local residency requirement, while Lisa has trouble making friends at the new school until Bart helps.
+Elliot Page guest starred as Alaska Nebraska, and Maurice LaMarche guest starred as the Inspector.
 The episode received mixed reviews.

 Plot

 Marge is out jogging one morning and discovers a booth offering free samples of "Science Water".
 After consuming too many free samples, she desperately searches for a public toilet, finding one in Springfield Elementary School.
 Afterwards, she walks through the halls and is appalled to discover that Springfield Elementary is the worst school in the state, replete with apathetic teachers and overcrowded classrooms.
 Marge and Homer, concerned for their children's future, decide to rent an apartment in the upscale Waverly Hills school district so Lisa and Bart can attend a better school.
 Lisa and Bart are thrilled at the prospect of a fresh start.
 Bart, eager to establish his reputation as a "bad boy", is shackled and led away by Chief Wiggum, leaving the other students in awe.
 Once away from Waverly Hills Elementary, though, it is revealed that Chief Wiggum "arrested" Bart as a favor, if Bart promises to attend Ralph Wiggum's birthday party, although he forgets to go to the party, and gets in trouble with Chief Wiggum.
 Meanwhile, Lisa is having difficulty making friends, and actually gets a B+ on a test.
 Bart, noticing his sister's gloomy mood, lies to several popular school girls that Lisa is a friend of an immensely popular teen singer named Alaska Nebraska (voiced by Elliot Page).
 Marge and Homer learn that they will be visited by a school inspector to confirm that the Waverly Hills apartment is indeed the residence of Lisa and Bart, so Homer moves in and befriends two college boys.